Serge-weihao/CCNet-Pure-Pytorch/README.md

 ![CUDA](https://github.com/Serge-weihao/CCNet-Pure-Pytorch/blob/master/Fig/3.PNG)<br>
 Then I check the gradient, the theoretical gradient of z is 1.
 Gradient of CC() is excatly 1, but gradient of CUDA CrissCross() is 0.9999998212. <br><br>
 ![g](https://github.com/Serge-weihao/CCNet-Pure-Pytorch/blob/master/Fig/4.PNG)<br>
-As for the speed of tranning and testing, I compare my Pytorch Criss-Cross Attention and the official CUDA Criss-Cross Attention in
+As for the speed of tranning and testing, I compare my Pytorch Criss-Cross Attention and the official CUDA Criss-Cross Attention in this project.
+For batch size 4 at 4 2080Ti with Ohem,  my Pytorch Criss-Cross Attention costs 14m32s, and the official CUDA Criss-Cross Attention costs 15m22s on Cityscapes trainning set.
+For evaluation with batch size 1 at 1 2080Ti using single scale, my Pytorch Criss-Cross Attention costs 28m44s, and the official CUDA Criss-Cross Attention costs 30m59s on Cityscapes val set.<br>
-###SynBN
+### SynBN
 For better compatibility under different versions and environments, I decide to use pure Pytorch implementation